 Owning an ice machine is easy enough – just pay the retail cost.
 Keeping it running efficiently is a whole other issue.

-Without maintenance and cleaning, you can expect a host of problems like less ice or a serious health violation.
+Without maintenance and cleaning, you can expect a host of ice maker problems like less ice or a serious health violation.

-If you plan on buying an ice machine, here are some of the additional costs you can expect:
+If you plan on buying an ice machine for sale, here are some of the additional costs you can expect:

 Preventive maintenance involves making sure your ice machine’s components are in top working condition.